pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 }
 ```

 In the part on [condition variables](#condition-variables) we have seen waiting on those is an operation that ensures the smart pointer is unique.
-And when waiting the threads temporary give up their lock on the RW lock.
+And while waiting the threads temporary give up their lock on the RW lock.
 That makes this a safe moment to convert a read lock to a write lock.

 The [`SharedMutex`](https://docs.rs/shared-mutex/0.3/shared_mutex/struct.SharedMutex.html) RW lock implementation provides such combinations. `SharedMutexReadGuard::wait_for_write` will upgrade the lock after waiting, and `SharedMutexWriteGuard::wait_for_read` will downgrade it.